-The Voyager-200 engine on exhibit here is an exact duplicate of the rear engine installed in the Voyager aircraft.
-The fuel efficiency of this power plant was one of the key elements that made possible Voyager's nonstop unrefueled global flight possible.
-Except for a 4-minute interval near the end of the flight when the engine's fuel flow was interrupted, the Voyager-200 engine ran continuously during Voyager's 9-day flight (December 14-23, 1986).
+The exhibited Voyager-200 engine is an exact duplicate of the rear engine installed in the aircraft.
+The fuel efficiency of this power plant was one of the key elements that made Voyager's nonstop, unrefueled round-the-world flight possible.
+Except for a 4-minute interval near the end of the flight when the fuel flow was interrupted, the engine ran continuously during Voyager's 9-day flight in late-1986.

 Gift of Teledyne Continental Motors